luissilva1044894/Pyrez/README.md

 ### Misc

+ * Sometimes the API updates whenever necessary and often the developers don't specify when or why these changes are taking place.
+Due to this, this repo could break at anytime.
+If a break does occur, please open up an issue detailing the error.
-If you are currently using this project, please ⭐️ this [repository][github-repo]!
+ * If you are currently using this project, please ⭐️ this [repository][github-repo]!

-If you need support, have questions, want to be up-to-date on, or like to contribute to this project in any way, just let us know in our [*support server*][support-server-discord]! :heart:
+ * If you need support, have questions, want to be up-to-date on, or like to contribute to this project in any way, just let us know in our [*support server*][support-server-discord]! :heart:

 ### Disclaimer